Joseph and the Amazing Technicolor Dreamcoat

 AUDITION MATERIAL

-Please prepare a 16-32 bar vocal selection in the style of the show you are auditioning for.
+Please prepare a 16-32 bar vocal selection in the style of the show.

 Singing from the show is welcomed.